Leaky Gut: How & Why To Fix this Important Problem

 - Stick with a varied diet of whole and unprocessed foods.
 This will bring a diversity of good bacteria into your gut to support the lining and gut integrity.
 It is worth noting that gut bacteria are related to the bacteria found in the soil – so my recommendation is to shop at your local market if you can, rather than your supermarket, so that foods are fresher and more in their natural state.

 - There are some foods that contribute to leaky gut.
 Wheat and gluten – which includes breads, pizza, pastries, pasta, some cereals, crackers, couscous, and gluten products, from cakes and muffins to biscuits and cookies.
+Following a gluten free diet is more manageable these days than in was previously, with many substitutes available.
 Processed meats – from deli meats to bacon and sausages.
 Junk food – from crisps, sugary cereals and confectionery, etc. Pasteurized dairy – including milk, cheese, cream, ice cream.
 Refined oils – all refined oils, often vegetable oils, including canola, sunflower and rapeseed.
 Artificial sweeteners: Aspartame, sucralose and saccharin – try stevia as a replacement.
 Drinks – avoid alcohol, fizzy drinks and other sugary drinks.

 - Include prebiotic foods that encourage good bacteria in the gut: examples are sweet potato, carrots, asparagus.